DonTseTse/bash_commons/filesystem.md

 - `mkdir -p /test/folder/subfolder` works because the `-p` tells `mkdir` it's allowed to create multiple nested directories and since writing to
    `/test` is permitted, the operation is successful

-This function is able to cover both constellations:
+This function is able to take this into account:

 - if the "check on existing path part" flag `$2` is not raised it fails if the direct parent folder doesn't exist
 - if the flag is raised (`$2` set to *1*), it does what its name indicates: it walks up the path until it finds an existing directory and checks the write permission on